-The Company continues to benefit from a strong reception from insurance brokers and clients.
-The Company has successfully targeted heavily regulated regional insurance companies who purchase traditional reinsurance programmes, which, in the Manager's opinion, tend to be more persistent buyers of reinsurance and generally have a superior risk adjusted expected return.
+Despite the significant losses during 2017, the Company continues to benefit from a strong reception from insurance brokers and clients.
+The Company has successfully targeted heavily regulated regional insurance companies who purchase traditional reinsurance programmes, which, in the Investment Manager's opinion, tend to be more persistent buyers of reinsurance and generally have a superior risk adjusted expected return.
 The Company views each of these relationships as the basis for a longer-term relationship which we hope to grow over time, subject to satisfactory terms and conditions.